Morgan +4: First series

-Following success at Le Mans a higher performance version, the Plus 4 Super Sports, was available from 1962 with a tuned engine and a lightweight body.
+Following the success of the LawrenceTune modified example at Le Mans in 1962 a higher performance version, the Plus 4 Super Sports, was available from 1962 with a tuned engine and a "low-line" lightweight, aluminium body.
 Just over 100 were built.
 The then Swiss Morgan Importer, Rolf Wehrlin in Aesch/BL, developed a coupé version of the Morgan +4.
 To make up for the extra weight of the body, the engine was fitted with a Judson supercharger.

+Second series

+In 1985, the +4 name was brought back on a version equipped with the 2-litre version of Fiat's Twin Cam engine, coupled to the gearbox and clutch from the Plus 8.
+This model was only built until 1988, when it was replaced by Rover's M16i unit and matching five-speed manual transmission.
+Still of two litres, power increased from 122 to 138 hp.
+For export markets, a catalyzed version with 131 hp was also on offer.
+In 1992, the +4 switched to using the wider chassis of the Plus 8, providing an additional 4 in of width in the cabin.
+At the same time, the M16 was replaced by the updated T16 engine.
+This specification remained until Plus Four production was again halted in 2000.
+The second series of the +4 underwent 114 design changes, including galvanising the steel chassis from 1995, while the steel wings were changed for superformed aluminium units in 1998.
+While some changes were necessary to gain European Type Approval, others were dictated by customers, such as the addition of a long-door variant in 1997.

+Third series

+In late 2004, the +4 returned, now powered by the Ford (Mazda) Duratec engine - again of two litres displacement.
+Power was 145 hp at the time of introduction; later this was increased to 154 hp.
+Production ended in 2020 in favour of the new CX-series Morgan Plus Four.

 Competition use

-Four wheel Morgan cars have been used in competition since HFS Morgan drove the prototype 4-4 in the MCC Exeter Trial in December 1935.
+Four-wheel Morgan cars have been used in competition since HFS Morgan drove the prototype 4-4 in the MCC Exeter Trial in December 1935.
 Plus 4 highlights include:

 Chris Lawrence and Richard Shepherd-Barron won the 1601-2000cc GT class at the 1962 24 Hours of Le Mans driving a Plus Four.
 The class winning car, chassis number 4840, was originally registered XRX 1 in 1961, then changed to TOK 258 from late 1961 through mid-1964 (at least different 4 Morgans have carried the TOK 258 registration number).
 It was sold by Chris Lawrence to A. Dence in 1964 and the registration was changed to JHX 142B.

-In 1964 Chris Lawrence and John Sprinzel (Sprinzel LawrenceTune Racing) developed a streamlined aluminum coupe body for racing.
+In 1964 Chris Lawrence and John Sprinzel (Sprinzel LawrenceTune Racing; SLR) developed a streamlined aluminum coupé body for racing.
 The first SLR was fitted to a Triumph TR4 chassis, but the final three were fitted to Morgan +4s.